Candice Night: Career

-In 2006 Night sang on Helloween's "Light the Universe" song from their Keeper of the Seven Keys: The Legacy album, and she also appeared In Helloween's music video for that track.
+In 2006, Night sang on Helloween's "Light the Universe" song from their Keeper of the Seven Keys: The Legacy album, and she also appeared In Helloween's music video for that track.

 She played the part of Oria in the rock opera Story of Aina, with Sass Jordan and Glenn Hughes.
 She sang three songs on Beto Vázquez Infinity's eponymous album with Tarja Turunen from Nightwish and Sabine Edelsbacher from Edenbridge.
 The Blackmore's Night song "Old Mill Inn" was heard in Jim Carrey's 2008 film Yes Man.

 She also appears on interactive video screens throughout the US and Japan in the theme park MagiQuest as both Princess Amora and Princess Candice.
 These parks now have a cooperation throughout the US.
 She was also the Faerie Queen for Faerie Magazine for two years, appearing on the cover in spring 2007, and making appearances and performing at the Faerie Festivals throughout the US.

-Night is also very well known for her charitable contributions towards animal welfare.
-Throughout the eleven years of the existence of Blackmore's Night, the duo has donated enough funds for the World Wide Fund for Nature to plant 6,000 fruit trees in Borneo for the orangutan habitat; they have donated to the Save the Bats in Berlin; Save the Badgers in England; local animal charities throughout the US including an annual charity show in which proceeds go to Save A Pet, Little Shelter, Best Friends and North Shore Animal League.
-They have also donated portions of proceeds of CD sales to the Red Cross to aid the flood victims in Eastern Europe; donated to CO2OL to plant trees in Panama to undo the pollution which their concerts may generate; and donated to UNICEF.
-Other charities with whom they have cooperated include People for the Ethical Treatment of Animals and the Society for the Prevention of Cruelty to Animals.

 After being engaged for nearly fifteen years, Night and Blackmore married in October 2008.

 Their daughter, Autumn, was born on May 27, 2010, and was the inspiration for Blackmore's Night's album, Autumn Sky, which was released in September 2010.

 On February 7, 2012, Night gave birth to their second child, a son named Rory Dartanyan.

 She made her first solo album Reflections, which was released in October 2011.
 All songs were written by Night and consist of mostly soft rock ballads.
 Her latest solo release is "Starlight, Starbright".
 Inspired by the birth of her children, this collection of songs are covers of classic favorites as well as new composition meant to bring the listener to the land of dreams.

-In September 2018, Avantasia's mastermind Tobias Sammet announced that she joined the cast for the eighth studio album of the supergroup.
+In September 2018, Avantasia's mastermind Tobias Sammet announced that Night joined the cast for the eighth studio album of the supergroup.
 She provided co-lead vocals (together with Sammet himself) for the track "Moonglow", from the album of the same name (2019).

+Candice and dArtagnan released the duet We're Gonna Be Drinking in 2022.